nrwl/nx/docs/web/tutorial/04-connect-to-api.md

 ```

 !!!!!
-Run "ng serve todos" and open http://localhost:4200.
+Run "nx serve todos" and open http://localhost:4200.
 What do you see?
 !!!!!
 "the server responded with a status of 404 (Not Found)" in Console.
 Blank screen.